Iowa officially gives Buttigieg the largest delegate count, followed closely by Sanders

 Iowa sends 41 pledged delegates to the Democratic National Convention.
 The allocation of those delegates is based proportionally on the SDE results.

-The reporting totals from Iowa have been put out, in fits and spurts, by the Iowa Democratic Party over the past three days after chaos over the caucuses on Monday night.
+The reporting totals from Iowa have been put out, in fits and spurts, by the Iowa Democratic Party over the past three days after chaos over the caucuses last Monday night.
 Results from the contest were delayed by what organizers said was a problem with a smartphone app.
-The Iowa Democratic Party said problems with reporting the caucus results were due partly to "coding issues" with the app, which was being used for the first time.
+The state party said problems with reporting the caucus results were due partly to "coding issues" with the app, which was being used for the first time.

 The results are rife with potential errors and inconsistencies that could affect the outcome of the election, according to a review by the NBC News Decision Desk.

-Democratic National Committee Chair Tom Perez has called on state party officials to recanvass Monday's caucus vote after days of uncertainty and growing concerns about "inconsistencies" found in the data.
+Democratic National Committee Chairman Tom Perez has called on state party officials to recanvass Monday's caucus vote after days of uncertainty and growing concerns about "inconsistencies" found in the data.

 A recanvass is essentially a double-checking of the vote.
 Iowa officials would have to hand-audit the caucus worksheets and reporting forms to ensure that they were correctly calculated and reported.

-Earlier Friday, the IDP announced it had extended the deadline for campaigns to request a recanvass or recount to Monday at 1:00 p.m.
+Earlier Friday, the state party announced that it had extended the deadline for campaigns to request a recanvass or a recount to Monday at 1 p.m.
 ET.
-It had previously been Friday at 1:00 p.m.
+It had previously been Friday at 1 p.m.
 ET.

-The IDP also announced a Saturday 1:00 p.m.
-ET deadline for campaigns to submit "documentary evidence of inconsistencies between the data reported and the records of result for correction."
+The party also announced a deadline of Saturday at 1 p.m.
+ET for campaigns to submit "documentary evidence of inconsistencies between the data reported and the records of result for correction."